CodeJjang/web_dev_course_project/README.md

 This repo contains all the code, artifacts and instructions required to run our project.

 ## Prerequisites for local environment
-In order to build, test and run the code locally, Python 3.<fill here> needs to be installed.
+In order to build, test and run the code locally, Python 3.6 needs to be installed.

 ### Build
 ```